garrettstephens11/pdf_bookclub/README.md

 openssl rand -hex 16
 ```

 This will generate a 32-character long hexadecimal secret key.
 Copy this key.
+Save it to a file called 'secret.txt' on your home directory (at least, this is what I have done, so if you choose to save it in a different way, I simply can't verify the app will work, but maybe it will!)

 #### Using Environment Variables